Neoanarika/mlDoedMl.github.io/_posts/2020-08-30-N-interacting-particles.md

 At least in the case of classical mechanics with $v(p_i) = p_i$, it is possible to rescale in position and time and therefore in velocity or momentum.
 By choosing the scalings appropriately, it thus seems to be possible to reduce our original starting equations to the equations above.

 However the rescaling changes the initial conditions in (1.2).
 Therefore the rescaling in position and time should instead be chosen so that the initial positions and velocities are of order 1.
+This simplifies our calculuation for such system.s

 ## References.